Business Management with a Foundation Year - BA (Hons)

 In order to complete this course you must successfully complete all the following CORE modules (totalling 100 credits):

-This module introduces you to a range of advance strategic management tools and techniques with which to analyse and thus understand business situations with national and international relevance.
-In addition, an understanding of competitive behaviour will be informed by a variety of views concerning the sources of competitive advantage, sustainable competitive advantage from a theoretical and industry perspective.
-These include the implications of developments in the macro environment, industry structure, the organization’s strategic position in an industry, the acquisition and development of resources and capabilities, and the challenge of industry evolution to sustaining competitive advantage.
+This module introduces you to a range of advanced strategic management tools and technique to analyse and understand business situations with national and international relevance.
+In addition, an understanding of competitive behaviour will be informed by a variety of perspectives concerning the sources of competitive advantage, sustainable competitive advantage from both theoretical and industry viewpoints.
+These include developments in the macro environment, industry structure, strategic positioning, the acquisition and development of resources and capabilities, plus the challenges of industry evolution.

 In order to complete this course you must successfully complete at least 20 credits from the following indicative list of OPTIONAL modules.